musilondrej/symfony-client-project-crm/README.md

 symfony serve -d
 ```

-The application should now be accessible at `http://localhost:8000`.
+The application should now be accessible at `http://localhost:8080` when using Docker.
+If you run the Symfony CLI (`symfony serve`), it typically uses `http://localhost:8000`.